 "Through our WLI workshops and programs we provide focused and useful

 strategies and tips to help our women attorneys navigate the unique challenges

 and opportunities for women practicing law."

 — Elizabeth Deeley, San Francisco Litigation Partner

 The Women in Law School program is a year-long initiative aimed at increasing the Firm's on-campus diversity outreach by fostering mentoring and networking opportunities for rising women attorneys that support the development of women in the legal field.
 This initiative is designed to encourage in-person interaction between Kirkland women attorneys and University of Chicago and Northwestern women law students facilitated through informal lunches and coffee, career panels and evening receptions.
 In the 2014–2015 academic year, approximately 150 female students attended programs hosted by the Firm.

 Through Kirkland's "ALLSA" initiative, female attorneys in several of the Firm's other U.S. offices partner with female and diverse law student associations at key campuses around the country.
 The ALLSA initiative is designed to encourage a sense of community among diverse attorneys and law students, increase the visibility of Kirkland’s diverse attorneys on law school campuses, create mentoring relationships with diverse students and open unique conduits for professional development.
-At the core of ALLSA are over 70 Kirkland liaisons who have formed relationships with 67 diverse law student groups.
+At the core of ALLSA are 85 Kirkland liaisons who have formed relationships with more than 80 diverse law student groups.